QuickBase/interview-demos/ui/README.md

 A User Experience (UX) designer has created the following image and requirements for the multiple choice editor you are building.
 It is a first draft.
-We are collaborative here at Quick Base and as a developer you can suggest alternatives to the items below.
+We are collaborative here at Quickbase and as a developer you can suggest alternatives to the items below.
 We often have conversations between developers and UX designers about a spec before we go build it.
 Unfortunately, in this setup scenario, you can't talk with the UX designer so feel free to imagine you had